Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Introduction

 \section{Introduction}

 A marked point process is a model for a random collection of points in space to which a random mark is attached.
-For example, the left part of Figure~\ref{fig:clm_intro} shows locations of a set of forest fires together with their total area burned, i.e. the marks.
+For example, the left part of Figure~\ref{fig:clm_intro} shows the locations of a set of forest fires together with their total area burned, i.e. the marks.
 A natural question is whether the marks correlate with a given spatial covariate.
-The right part of Figure~\ref{fig:clm_intro} shows such a covariate -- the terrain elevation in the given area.
-Detailed inspection (described in Section~\ref{sec:clm}) suggests that in places with high values of the covariate, smaller values of the marks appear more frequently, and vice versa.
-Hence, one might formulate the null hypothesis of independence between the marks and the covariate and look for a formal statistical test.
+The right panel of Figure~\ref{fig:clm_intro} shows such a covariate -- the terrain elevation in the given area.
+Detailed inspection (described in Section~\ref{sec:clm}) suggests that in places with high values of the covariate, smaller values of the marks are likely to occur, and vice versa.
+Hence, one might be interested in formulating the null hypothesis of independence between the marks and the covariate and look for a formal statistical test.

 This question seems to be an objective of the geostatistical field, but this is true only when the marks are independent of the point locations.
-Such a marking model is then usually called the geostatistical marking model \citep{IllianEtal2008}.
-Similarly, the point locations may be influenced by the covariate, introducing the preferential sampling issues \citep{Diggle2010a}, meaning that the process of sampling the locations is not (stochastically) independent from the sampled phenomenon.
-This may result in incorrect conclusions about possible dependence between the marks and the covariate.
-Absence of dependence between the sampling locations and the covariate is then referred to as non-preferential sampling.
+This marking model is then usually called the geostatistical marking model \citep{IllianEtal2008}.
+Similarly, the point locations may be influenced by the covariate, introducing the preferential sampling issues \citep{Diggle2010a}, meaning that the process of sampling the locations is not (stochastically) independent of the sampled phenomenon.
+This may lead to incorrect conclusions about the possible dependence between the marks and the covariate.
+The absence of dependence between the sampling locations and the covariate is then referred to as non-preferential sampling.

-Only if the points are independent of the covariate, and under the geostatistical marking model, the problem of testing independence between marks and a covariate can be treated as testing independence between a pair of random fields, using e.g. Moran eigenvalue regression \citep{DrayEtal2006} or spatial cross-correlation \citep{Chen2015}.
-These strict requirements make it desirable to investigate the complete structure of dependence between points (P), marks (M) and a covariate (C) to make sure the inference about the possible dependence between marks and a covariate is valid.
+The problem of testing independence between marks and a covariate can be treated as testing independence between a pair of random fields, using e.g. Moran eigenvalue regression \citep{DrayEtal2006} or spatial cross-correlation \citep{Chen2015} only if the points are independent of the covariate, and under the geostatistical marking model.
+These strict requirements make it desirable to investigate the complete structure of dependence between points (P), marks (M), and a covariate (C) to make sure the inference about the possible dependence between marks and a covariate is valid.